ispeters/async_scope/asyncscope.md

 1. the nest-sender is rvalue connected, which infallibly moves the sender's association from the sender to the _`operation-state`_
-2. the nest-sender is lvalue connected, in which case the sender's association must be copied into the _`operation-state`_, which may:
+2. the nest-sender is lvalue connected, in which case the new _`operation-state`_ needs its own association with the nest-sender's scope, which requires calling `try_associate()` again and it may:
-   a. succeed by creating a new engaged association for the _`operation-state`_;
+   a. succeed by returning `true`;
-   b. fail by creating a new disengaged association for the _`operation-state`_, in which case the new
+   b. fail by returning `false`, in which case the _`operation-state`_ behaves as if it were constructed from an
-      _`operation-state`_ behaves as if it were constructed from an unassociated nest-sender; or
+      unassociated nest-sender; or
    c. fail by throwing an exception, in which case the exception escapes from the call to connect.

-An _`operation-state`_ with its own association must invoke the association's destructor as the last step of the _`operation-state`_'s destructor.
+An _`operation-state`_ with its own association must invoke `token.disassociate()` as the last step of the _`operation-state`_'s destructor.

 Note: the timing of when an associated _`operation-state`_ ends its association with the scope is chosen to avoid